DuranRafid/eMED-DNA/README.md

 ## Default Files
 In order to make it easy to explore and learn how to use eMED-DNA, eMED-DNA comes with a default genome sequence GRCH38 (Genome Reference Consortium Human Build 38) obtained from ENSEMBL.
-Default input files (genome sequence, gene lists and chromosome lengths) are available to download at [here.](https://goo.gl/GjwxAg)  Save these files and the eMED-DNA jar file in the same folder.
+Default input files (genome sequence, gene lists and chromosome lengths) are available to download at [here.](https://goo.gl/GjwxAg)  Unzip and save the downloaded files to the same directory where the eMED-DNA jar file has been saved.

 <!--## Download Software
 eMED-DNA software is freely available at: [Drive link.](https://drive.google.com/drive/folders/1gT55X1rMFGIWAySb2ZIzzRwsAujVF14O?usp=sharing)-->